 - Step # 05: Finally Compute the member end actions and draw the shear and bending force diagram.

-Let’s illustrate the above-mentioned procedure with the help of a general example.
+Let’s illustrate the above-mentioned procedure with the help of a general example for beams.

 - Step # 01: In the first step Select redundant Joint displacements and assign coordinates at those locations.
 Also, compute AD values.